Lindsay Lohan arrives at morgue, on time

 The troubled star dressed somberly in black and arrived prior to her 7 a.m. start at the Los Angeles County Morgue to begin court-ordered community service, performing tasks such as cleaning toilets, mopping floors and emptying trash bins.

-The "Mean Girls" actress, 25, had been on probation as part of her sentence for stealing a gold necklace from a jewellery store earlier this year, but on Wednesday, a judge revoked probation after she failed to adequately serve her community service punishment at a women's centre in Los Angeles.
+The "Mean Girls" actress, 25, had been on probation as part of her sentence for stealing a gold necklace from a jewelry store earlier this year, but on Wednesday, a judge revoked probation after she failed to adequately serve her community service punishment at a women's center in Los Angeles.

 The judge sent Lohan, instead, to the morgue and set a new hearing for November 2, to decide if Lohan in fact violated probation and, as a result, could go to jail.